Coronavirus (COVID-19) advice

-- for people who have been sent a letter from the Scottish Government identifying them as someone who may need help under their ‘Shielding’ exercise.
+- for people who have been sent a letter from the Chief Medical Officer identifying them as someone who may need help under their ‘shielding’ exercise.

 - for other people, who do not receive this letter, but who have issues that mean they also need particular assistance.

 If you fall into either of these categories please see the relevant section below.

 The Scottish Government National Assistance Helpline 0800 111 4000 and our Community Wellbeing Helpline 0303 123 1009 are available for individuals living in South Lanarkshire who are self-isolating/vulnerable and whose usual support network is no longer available.
 However, please note that all calls will be answered by the community wellbeing helpline.

 The helpline is available 8.45am to 4.45pm Monday to Thursday and 8.45am to 4.15pm on Friday for South Lanarkshire residents who have been advised to stay at home for medical reasons and have no one else to help them.
 This could be because: